AssemblyAI-Community/python-realtime-twilio-transcription/README.md

+# Transcribe a Phone Call in Real-Time Using Python with AssemblyAI and Twilio

-# Environment and Credentials Setup
+## Environment and Credentials Setup

 1. Create a virtual environment